 Melchers amassed a rich and varied collection of antique furniture and carpets, fine china and pottery, and paintings and prints by Old Masters and new.
 Notable are a French Savonnerie carpet and a Dutch Rococo secretary, Chinese export porcelain and Delft and Wedgwood dishes.
 Other highlights include important American miniatures by Raphaelle Peale and Henry Benbridge, Flemish work attributed to Cornelis de Vos, Wybrant de Geest, Balthasar van der Ast, and a monumental Market Scene by the workshop of Frans Snyders.

-Also the art of Gari's wife, Corinne Melchers, including The Model, a “picture within a picture” portrait of Gari at work.
+Also on display is the art of Gari's wife, Corinne Melchers, including The Model, a “picture within a picture” portrait of Gari at work.